jfreun1/Quantcast-OA/README.md

 java MostActiveCookie -f defaultTest.csv -d 2018-12-08
 ```

+Notice that the date is assumed to be formed YEAR-MONTH-DAY.

 ## The Challenge

 Write a command line program in your preferred language to process the log file and return the most active cookie for specified day.
-The example below shows how we'll execute your program.

 ## The Assumptions